The Master's programme consists of three stages: designing your research project, conducting fieldwork and writing your thesis.

-Upon returning from ‘the field’ even if it is right around the corner, you will start writing your thesis.
-While writing the thesis, you learn to interpret research results and present experiences in abstract terms.
+Upon returning from ‘the field’ you will start writing your thesis.
+While writing, you learn to interpret research results and present experiences in abstract terms.
 The main challenge is to combine anthropological theory with fieldwork data in a way that is both elegant and effective in presenting your findings.
 Your supervisor will support you in planning and writing your thesis.

 Every student is assigned an individual supervisor from the academic teaching staff.
 The allocation of supervisors for fieldwork and theses is based as much as possible on matching the expertise and areas of specialization of the staff with the research interests of students.

-Your supervisor will function as your adviser during the writing of your research proposal, your contact during fieldwork and your adviser during the thesis writing process.
-For more information about the academic teaching staff members and their specializations, see Academic staff.
+Your supervisor will follow your progress throughout the year and act as an adviser during all stages of the research.
+They will discuss with you the writing of your research proposal, the fieldwork and the thesis writing.
+For more information about the academic teaching staff members and their specializations, see Meet the people.

 Upon successful completion of Cultural and Social Anthropology, students receive a Master of Science (MSc) degree in Cultural and Social Anthropology.

 The quality of this Master’s degree has been accredited by the Accreditation Organisation of The Netherlands and Flanders (NVAO) in conformity with the Higher Education and Scientific Research Act (WHW) under registration number 66614.
 This means that the MSc degree is legally recognised.

 You can find more information on accreditation and degrees through the links below.